whipson/schematic/README.md

 # schematic

-schematic is an R package that makes it easy to validate a data.frame against a schema.
-It’s designed to provide clear and expressive error messages that help users understand and fix their data issues.
+schematic makes it easy to validate a data.frame against a schema.
+It’s designed to provide clear and expressive error messages that help users understand and fix data issues.

 Key features of schematic include: